AndreyBondarchuk/Project_1-14/README.md

 link to the default English version: [https://andreybondarchuk.github.io/Project_1-14/](https://andreybondarchuk.github.io/Project_1-14/)

-link to the Ukrainian version:[https://andreybondarchuk.github.io/ua/Project_1-14/](https://andreybondarchuk.github.io/ua/Project_1-14/)
+link to the Ukrainian version:[https://andreybondarchuk.github.io/Project_1-14/#ua](https://andreybondarchuk.github.io/Project_1-14/#ua)

-link to the French version:[https://andreybondarchuk.github.io/fr/Project_1-14/](https://andreybondarchuk.github.io/fr/Project_1-14/)
+link to the French version:[https://andreybondarchuk.github.io/Project_1-14/#fr](https://andreybondarchuk.github.io/Project_1-14/#fr)

+## Commit notes
+I had to take a break after adding the last ```UC#14 Create documentation commit```, but then I found a bug in the solution proposed by chatGPT and spent an extra hour debugging